MicrosoftDocs/iis-docs/iis/manage/remote-administration/remote-administration-for-iis-manager.md

 ## Start WMSVC

-To start WMSVC using IIS Manager, click the server node in the tree view, open the **Management Service** feature, and click **Start** in the task pane (see [online help topic](http://technet2.microsoft.com/WindowsServer/en/Library/cdd5163a-fd6e-4dff-85d8-c4ca6414c1171033.mspx?mfr=true) for more details).
+To start WMSVC using IIS Manager, click the server node in the tree view, open the **Management Service** feature, and click **Start** in the task pane.
 To start WMSVC from the command line, type:

 [!code-console[Main](remote-administration-for-iis-manager/samples/sample2.cmd)]